awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

 1. Connect to your instance and verify that the `ena` module is installed and loaded on your network interface using the ethtool \-i eth*n* command from [Testing Whether Enhanced Networking with ENA Is Enabled](#test-enhanced-networking-ena)\.

    If you are unable to connect to your instance after enabling enhanced networking with ENA, see [Troubleshooting the Elastic Network Adapter \(ENA\)](troubleshooting-ena.md)\.
+<a name="enhanced-networking-ena-instance-store-AL"></a>
 **To enable enhanced networking with ENA \(instance store\-backed instances\)**
-If your instance is an instance store–backed instance, follow [[ERROR] BAD/MISSING LINK TEXT](#amazon-linux-enhanced-networking-ena-start-step-AL) through [[ERROR] BAD/MISSING LINK TEXT](#amazon-linux-enhanced-networking-ena-stop-step-AL) in the previous procedure, and then create a new AMI as described in [Creating an Instance Store\-Backed Linux AMI](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-instance-store.html)\.
+If your instance is an instance store–backed instance, follow [Step 1](#amazon-linux-enhanced-networking-ena-start-step-AL) through [Step 4](#amazon-linux-enhanced-networking-ena-stop-step-AL) in the previous procedure, and then create a new AMI as described in [Creating an Instance Store\-Backed Linux AMI](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-instance-store.html)\.
 Be sure to enable the enhanced networking `enaSupport` attribute when you register the AMI\.

 + [register\-image](http://docs.aws.amazon.com/cli/latest/reference/ec2/register-image.html) \(AWS CLI\)